aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-android-via-java/android-via-java-release-notes-2018/aspose-words-for-android-via-java-18-12-release-notes/_index.md

 - Fixed a bug with rendering of minor tick marks and clipping the rightmost bar of DrawingML charts.
 - Fixed a bug with rendering data labels for points, located on the border of the DrawingML chart plot area.
 - Implemented support for RTL comments rendering, e.g. Arabic.
-- Improved hyphenation logic for multiple cases.
+- Improved hyphenation logic for several cases.
 - Improved page numbering for sections starting in new columns.
 - Improved table row alignment.
 - Improved tab stop calculations with paragraph indents.